The Joy of Water: Running by the Sea, Lake or River

 Caught in a runner’s trance by the sea

 One of my geekier hobbies carried into adulthood is beachcombing.
 It involves scanning the sand for anything that catches my eye, collecting shells and sea glass as I go.
-I find it so therapeutic, I can easily lose hours endlessly running and combing on an empty beach at an easy pace.
+I find it so therapeutic, I can easily lose hours mindful running and combing on an empty beach at an easy pace.
 A place where time stands still.

 Southwold pier on a wet day